 The next time you go on a two or three day backpacking trip, keep track of every item that you brought along and whether you used it.
 If you haven’t done this before, chances are good that there are several items of clothing or accessories that you brought with you, and felt you needed, but you didn’t actually use.
 Some common examples are:

-- More than one extra pairs of socks
+- More than one extra pair of socks

 - More than 1 oz of bug dope

 - An entire tube of sun tan lotion

 Eliminating Unused Backpacking Gear

 If you’ve done the experiment, there are probably a few things that you can immediately eliminate from your backpack that you never touched.
 For example,

 - You don’t need to bring an entire trail guidebook when you can just photocopy the pages you need to refer to and bring them.